adamako/github-repo-list/README.md

 ## Getting Started

-1. Clone this repository to your local machine (ssh)
+1. Clone this repository to your local machine

    ```bash
    # with ssh